pirate/bubus/README.md

 It's designed for quickly building event-driven applications with Python in a way that "just works" with async support, proper support for nested events, and real concurrency control.
 It's very similar to `EventEmitter` or [`emittery`](https://github.com/sindresorhus/emittery) in JS.

-It provides a [pydantic](https://docs.pydantic.dev/latest/)-based API for implementing publish-subscribe patterns with type safety, async/sync handler support, and advanced features like event forwarding between buses.
+It provides a [pydantic](https://docs.pydantic.dev/latest/)-based API for implementing publish-subscribe patterns with type safety, async/sync handler support, and advanced features like event forwarding between buses, parent event tracking, multiple execution strategies, and more.

 ♾️ It's inspired by the simplicity of async and events in `JS`, we aim to bring a fully type-checked [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)-style API to Python.